CS302 Lecture notes -- NP Completeness

 2. Transform a known NP-Complete problem to this one in polynomial time.
 Suppose the problem in question is Q, and that L is a well-known NP-Complete problem like the 3-satisfiability problem.
 You need to show that if you have any instance of problem L, you can transform it into an instance of problem Q in polynomial time.
 Thus, if you could solve problem Q in polynomial time, you could solve problem L in polynomial time.

 If you can do both of these things, then you have proved that a problem is NP-Complete.
 If you can prove that either of these things cannot be done, then you have proved that a problem is not NP-Complete.
-Sometimes you can't do come up with good proofs, and you just don't know.
+Sometimes you can't come up with good proofs, and you just don't know.

 The complexity classes P and NP-Hard may be put in terms of the above: